nschan/nf-arassembly/README.md

 The standard pipeline assumes nanopore reads (10.14).

-The samplesheet _must_ adhere to this format, including the header row.
+The samplesheet is a `.csv` file with a header.
+It _must_ adhere to this format, including the header row.
 Please note the absence of spaces after the commas:

 ```
 sample,ontreads,ref_fasta,ref_gff